jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 ### 176 Costs of remedying damage arising from breach of bylaw
 (1) A person who has been convicted of an offence against a bylaw is liable to pay to the local authority concerned the costs of remedying any damage caused in the course of committing the offence.
-(2) The costs must be assessed by a District Court Judge and are recoverable summarily as if they were a fine.
+(2) The costs must be assessed by a District Court Judge and are recoverable as if they were a fine.
 (3) Costs recoverable under this section are in addition to any penalty for which the person who committed the offence is liable.

 **Administration of enforcement functions**